ray-project/ray/doc/source/policy-optimizers.rst

     - Another example porting a `TensorFlow DQN implementation <https://github.com/ericl/baselines/blob/rllib-example/baselines/deepq/dqn_evaluator.py>`__.

 2. Pick a `Policy optimizer class <https://github.com/ray-project/ray/tree/master/python/ray/rllib/optimizers>`__.
 The `LocalSyncOptimizer <https://github.com/ray-project/ray/blob/master/python/ray/rllib/optimizers/local_sync.py>`__ is a reasonable choice for local testing.
 You can also implement your own.
-Policy optimizers can be constructed using their ``make`` method (e.g., ``LocalSyncOptimizer.make(evaluator_cls, evaluator_args, num_workers, conf)``), or you can construct them by passing in a list of evaluators instantiated as Ray actors.
+Policy optimizers can be constructed using their ``make`` method (e.g., ``LocalSyncOptimizer.make(evaluator_cls, evaluator_args, num_workers, optimizer_config)``), or you can construct them by passing in a list of evaluators instantiated as Ray actors.

     - Here is code showing the `simple Policy Gradient agent <https://github.com/ray-project/ray/blob/master/python/ray/rllib/pg/pg.py>`__ using ``make()``.